Sorebit/archdrgn/README.md

 **Fighting**
 - As of now I use fighting mostly to speed up gathering data
 - To enable fighting on successful level set `user.fight` to `true` in config

+**Net errors**
+- Currently when a request error occurs, queue breaks.
+I should fix that